mackorone/mms/README.md

 |               |                             |
 |---------------|-----------------------------|
 ```

-## Older Versions
+## Previous Versions

-Previous incarnations of mms exist in the `old/` directory.
+Previous versions of mms exist in the `old/` directory.
 Feel free to take a
-look, but previous versions are currently unsupported.
+look, but only the most recent version is supported.

 ## Dependencies